ml6team/fondant/docs/getting_started.md

 Note that with custom components the image will be built as part of running the pipeline by leveraging a `build` spec in the docker-compose file.
 This means that you can change the code of your component and run the pipeline again without having to rebuild the image manually.

 We now have a simple pipeline that downloads a dataset from huggingface hub and extracts the width and height of the images.
 A possible next step is to create a component that [filters the data based on the aspect ratio](https://github.com/ml6team/fondant/tree/main/components/filter_image_resolution) ?
-Or run a [clip model on the images to get captions](https://github.com/ml6team/fondant/tree/main/components/image_embedding)?
+Or run a [CLIP model on the images to get embeddings](https://github.com/ml6team/fondant/tree/main/components/embed_images)?

 ## Explore the data